Common Name: Spinach

 Notes: Spinach is good tasting and good for you either raw in salads or cooked.
 Other vegetable gardening books may tell you to add total-nitrogen fertilizers.
 What a totally silly idea.
 Nitrogen only fertilizers contain no trace minerals and no organic matter.

-Varieties: There are smooth and crinkled leaf varieties available.
-‘Melody’, ‘Bloomsdale’, ‘Hybrid 7’, ‘Iron Duke’, and ‘Long Standing’ ‘America’ are good varieties.
+Varieties: There are smooth and crinkled leaf (savory) varieties available.
+The savory leaf varieties such as ‘Melody’ and ‘Bloomsdale’ last londer into the spring.
+‘Hybrid 7’, ‘Iron Duke’, and ‘Long Standing’ 'and ‘America’ are also good varieties.
 Plant from transplants: ‘Coho’.
 Summer spinach (not really spinach) include ‘New England ‘(a bush type), ‘Malibar’ (a climber), ‘Dixie Savoy’, ‘Fall Green II’.
 These are frost tender.